Jason, an Evangelical Christian, asked:

 Since I never made much money in the ministry, there was no economic reason for me to stay in the ministry.
 I always made more money working outside of the church, so when I decided to leave the ministry, which I did five years before I deconverted, I suffered no economic consequences.

-Freed from the ministry, my wife and I spent five years visiting over a hundred Christian churches.
+Freed from the ministry, my wife and I spent five years visiting more than a hundred Christian churches.
 We were desperately looking for a Christianity that mattered, a Christianity that took seriously the teachings of Jesus.
 During this five year period, I read countless books written by authors from a broad spectrum of Christendom.
 I read books by authors such as Thomas Merton, Robert Farrar Capon, Henri Nouwen, Wendell Berry, Brian McLaren, Rob Bell, John Shelby Spong, Soren Kierkegaard, and NT Wright.
 These authors challenged my Evangelical understanding of Christianity and its teachings.

 I decided I would go back to the Bible, study it again, and determine what it was I REALLY believed.
 During this time, I began reading books by authors such as Robert Wright, Elaine Pagels and Bart Ehrman, These three authors, along with several others, attacked the foundation of my Evangelical belief in the inerrant, inspired word of God.
 Their assault on this foundation brought my Evangelical house tumbling down.
 I desperately tried to find some semblance of the Christianity I once believed, but I came to realize that my faith was gone.